 It is common that one person may over-focus on raising the kids and the other on being a good provider.
 But this same crisis over feeling like roommates can occur to childless couples too.
 It happens whenever one person feels like they are not as important to the other as some third thing.

-When one over-focuses on a parent, a project, work, a hobby, friends, the kids, even an exercise regime it will leave the other feeling sidelined, as a second priority.
-Whatever the third thing is, over time, it seems like the relationship itself has taken a back seat.
-Partners look outward more than at each other.
+When one over-focuses on a parent, a project, work, a hobby, friends, the kids, even an exercise regime it will leave the other feeling sidelined, as a much lower priority.
+Whatever the third thing is, over time, it will seem like the relationship itself has taken a back seat.
+Partners will be looking outward at other things more than they look at each other.

 Even their patterns of eye contact change so that there is little to no face-to-face contact.
 The latter alone makes people feel less and less connected.
 Underlying discontent will grow, and given the inclination in our culture to be self-sufficient, couples will drift into even further disconnection.